PermaLeaks/torweave/README.md

 In principle, ***VPNs emphasize privacy, and Tor emphasizes anonymity***.
 While there’s some overlap between these two concepts, think of it this way: anonymity hides who you are, and privacy hides what you do.

 So, A VPN encrypts your connection and routes it through an intermediary server in another location of the user’s choosing.
-This server is operated by the VPN provider which is a centralised third service which holds users information: e-mails, phone numbers, payments data, and more.
-Over this decade, many VPN services have been over-taken by governements.
+This server is operated by the VPN provider which is a centralised private third service which holds users information: e-mails, phone numbers, payments data, and more.
+Over this decade, many VPN services have been over-taken by governements or got servers hacked.

 In contracts, Tor encrypts your internet connection and routes it through a random sequence of servers run by volunteers (decentralised).
+The network sends your data through no less than three relays at random.
+Your data is encrypted once for each relay, including the IP address of the next relay in the sequence.
+A layer of encryption is removed at each relay, revealing the next relay in the sequence while hiding it from previous relays in the chain.
+No one relay can see the contents, source, and destination of internet traffic, making it extremely difficult to trace.

 Using Tor you achieve: